mdn/content/files/en-us/web/progressive_web_apps/tutorials/cycletracker/javascript_functionality/index.md

 ---
-title: "PWA tutorial: JavaScript functionality"
+title: "CycleTracker: JavaScript functionality"
+short-title: "JavaScript functionality"
-slug: Web/Progressive_web_apps/Tutorials/Intro/JavaScript_functionality
+slug: Web/Progressive_web_apps/Tutorials/CycleTracker/JavaScript_functionality
 ---

 {{PWASidebar}}

-{{PreviousMenuNext("Web/Progressive_web_apps/Tutorials/Intro/Secure_connection", "Web/Progressive_web_apps/Tutorials/Intro/Manifest_file", "Web/Progressive_web_apps/Tutorials/Intro")}}
+{{PreviousMenuNext("Web/Progressive_web_apps/Tutorials/CycleTracker/Secure_connection", "Web/Progressive_web_apps/Tutorials/CycleTracker", "Web/Progressive_web_apps/Tutorials/CycleTracker")}}

 In the previous section, we wrote the HTML and CSS for CycleTracker, creating a static version of our web app.
 In this section, we will write the JavaScript required to convert static HTML into a fully functional web application.